 All lines are open Monday to Friday 9am to 8pm and Saturday and Sunday 11am to 4pm.

-You can also find all the information and free resources you need to help you quit on the Smokefree website.
+You can also find all the information and free resources you need to help you quit on the NHS Smokefree website >.

 We are committed to improving patient safety by reducing and preventing infections such as MRSA, Clostridium difficule and novovirus.
 You can help keep our hospitals clean and reduce the risk of spreading infection.